-The way a cat arranges them will tell another animal -- or us humans -- how she’s feeling.
-When a cat is relaxed, her whiskers will remain still, sticking straight out from the side of her head.
-If she is curious or is on the hunt, she’ll press them slightly forward.
+The way a cat arranges them will tell another animal -- or us humans -- how they are feeling.
+When a cat is relaxed, their whiskers will remain still, sticking straight out from the side of their head.
+If they are curious or are on the hunt, they’ll press them slightly forward.
 Cats that are nervous or upset will pin the whiskers back toward the face.

 Whiskers Don’t Need Trimming!